Whiplash is Not a Minor Injury

 Whiplash is one of the most common car accident injuries that can occur after a car accident, and the car accident does not need to be severe for whiplash to occur.
 Whiplash is a painful neck injury that can impact daily life, from sleeping to walking to sitting.
 Recovering from the injury can take an extended period of time, and even keep you from working for weeks or months at a time.

 If you have suffered from whiplash after an accident and are facing mounting medical bills, a trustworthy auto accident attorney can help you.
-Whiplash injury lawyer Justin Weinstein can help you obtain the compensation you deserve for your medical bills, lost wages, mental anguish, and more.
+An experienced whiplash injury lawyer can help you obtain the compensation you deserve for your medical bills, lost wages, mental anguish, and more.

 SIGNS & SYMPTOMS OF WHIPLASH

 Whiplash can develop up to 24 hours after an accident.
 Some car accident victims may not realize they are hurt until they begin experiencing pain, stiffness, and other signs of whiplash.
 Getting medical treatment is essential after an accident, but you should also be mindful of symptoms that could help you determine if you suffered whiplash.
 Signs and symptoms of a whiplash injury include:

 - Limited range of motion in the neck

 - Headaches that begin at the base of the skull

 Whiplash may be classified by grades depending on the severity of the injury.